CodePatterns

 }

-2. Matching one or more JavaScript functions with a Tree-sitter query:
+2. Matching one or more JavaScript functions in a much nicer way, with a Tree-sitter query:

 (function_declaration)+ @fns